 For someone who’s lost a close friend

 Sympathy gift baskets are always appreciated, especially if they’re loaded with snacks.
 A meal delivery service is a step above and saves your loved one from having to worry about cooking or grocery shopping for a day or two—just be sure to consider dietary restrictions.
-For example, if you’re putting together a basket for a Jewish friend who keeps kosher, include only kosher foods.
+For example, if you’re putting together a who keeps kosher, include only kosher foods.

 For someone who’s lost a pet

 Saying goodbye to a pet is painful, and losing a constant companion can take a lot of time to process.
 The best bereavement gifts are those that help preserve the pet’s memory, like a garden stone engraved with the pet’s name or a coffee mug with the pet’s photo and a bag of your friend’s favorite coffee.
 Many people also donate to a pet rescue group in the pet’s name.

 When you send a bereavement gift, you'll also want to include .
 Finding the right words can be difficult, and you might struggle to say the right thing without saying too much.
 What’s most important to remember is that even if your words aren’t perfect, they’ll still convey to your friend or loved one that you care. , and let them know they’re not alone.
 Here are some starting points to use as inspiration:

 - I’m deeply sorry for your loss.
 I’m here for whatever you need, and I’ll check in on you soon.

 - My heart goes out to you.
 It’s hard to find the words, but I want you to know that you’re in my thoughts.
 I’m here if you need me.